pdorrell/HoTT-Idris/README.md

 A small, incomplete, and **inconsistent** formalization of homotopy type theory in Idris.
-This demonstrates that any attempt to formalize HoTT in Idris will be unsound under Idris's current handling of equality.
+This demonstrates that any attempt to formalize HoTT in Idris will be unsound under Idris's current pattern-matching rules.

-The issue is that Idris has heterogeneous equality, and heterogeneous equality rewriting, which allows us to prove that `True = False`.
-In HoTT, it is reasonable for `True = False` to be inhabited if `=` is heterogeneous.
-So the real issue is that the built-in `replace` function (and the `rewrite` tactic) handles heterogeneous paths as if they were homogeneous paths.
+The issue is that Idris has full dependent pattern matching, without the special restriction to avoid inconsistency with univalence.
+Using this, one can (and the Idris prelude does) define substitution by heterogeneous equality.
+This inconsistency with univalence is demonstrated in `bad.idr` by deriving a contradiction from a proof of `True = False`.
+More directly, it is possible to define rule K, as shown in `k.idr`.

 `hott.idr` is the main file.
-It contains the definition of paths, fibers, equivalence, and univalence. `bad.idr` contains the contradiction.
+It contains the definition of paths, fibers, equivalence, and univalence. `bad.idr` contains the contradiction. `k.idr` contains a definiton of rule K accepted by Idris.

-**UPDATE:** There's a second problem.
-We can prove rule K from Idris's pattern matching rules.
-This too is inconsistent with univalence.
-See the example in `k.idr`.
-This example doesn't even use heterogeneous equality.